WinterSnowfall/pi_wrestled/README.md

 ## What do I need to do to get it running on my Raspberry Pi?

-Asumming you're using the default Raspbian, I think everything's already there.
-You may need to manually install flask for python3, as follows:
+You'll need to install flask and the waitress WSGI server for python3, as follows:
 ```
-sudo apt-get install python3-flask
+sudo apt-get install python3-flask python3-waitress
 ```

 ## REST???
 How does that work?

-You'll need a REST client.
+You can interact with pi_wrestled by using a REST client.
 Any will do, really.

 As for the playload you need to pass, doing a POST on <host_ip>:<host_port>/pi_led with one or multiple led entries, as follows: